Kevin White (American football): Chicago Bears

 He was drafted by the Chicago Bears with the seventh overall draft pick in the 2015 NFL draft.
 On May 6, 2015, White signed a four-year, $15 million contract with the team.

 While participating in the Bears off-season program, White received a minor injury to his shin that held him out of several training camp practices.
 Shortly after returning, Bears general manager Ryan Pace announced on August 15, 2015, that White had suffered a stress fracture in his shin while participating in organized team activities that would require surgery.
 On August 23, 2015, White had a steel rod inserted into his left tibia and was placed on the Bears physically unable to perform (PUP) list.
 White did not play a single game during his rookie season of 2015.

 After playing the first four games in the 2016 season, it was announced on October 5, 2016, that White had fractured the fibula in his left leg, the same leg he had injured the year before, and that he has been placed on injured reserve.

 White was a starter in the Bears' 2017 season-opener against the Atlanta Falcons.
 However, he fractured his left shoulder blade in the game.
 He recorded only two receptions for six yards during the game.
 White was placed on injured reserve for the third straight year on September 10, 2017.

 On May 2, 2018, the Bears declined White's fifth-year option.
-On October 21, 2018, with the Bears trailing the New England Patriots 38–31 late in the game, White caught a 54-yard Hail Mary pass from quarterback Mitchell Trubisky as time expired.
+On October 21, with the Bears trailing the New England Patriots 38–31 late in the game, White caught a 54-yard Hail Mary pass from quarterback Mitchell Trubisky as time expired.
 However, he was stopped one yard short, ensuring a Bears loss.

 Arizona Cardinals

-On March 15, 2019, White signed a one-year contract with the Arizona Cardinals, but was released on August 21, 2019.
+On March 15, 2019, White signed a one-year contract with the Arizona Cardinals, but was released by the team prior to the regular season on August 21.
 After sitting out the 2019 NFL season, White had a tryout with the New York Jets on August 20, 2020.

 San Francisco 49ers

 White signed with the San Francisco 49ers on August 27, 2020.
-He was released on September 5, 2020, and signed to the practice squad the next day.
-He was elevated to the active roster for the team's weeks 5, 6, and 9 games against the Miami Dolphins, Los Angeles Rams, and Green Bay Packers, and reverted to the practice squad after each game.
-He was placed on the practice squad/COVID-19 list by the team on December 22, 2020, and restored to the practice squad on December 31.
-He signed a reserve/future contract on January 4, 2021.
-He was released by the 49ers on August 11, 2021.
+He was released by San Francisco on September 5, and was re-signed to their practice squad the following day.
+White was elevated to the active roster for the team's Weeks 5, 6, and 9 games against the Miami Dolphins, Los Angeles Rams, and Green Bay Packers, and reverted to the practice squad after each game.
+He was placed on the practice squad/COVID-19 list by the team on December 22, and restored to the practice squad on December 31.

+White signed a reserve/future contract with San Francisco on January 4, 2021.
+He was released by the 49ers on August 11.